roccorollo/kilonovatools/README.md

 6580.61 5.2850007e+26   micSLOAN_SDSS.z 57983.97

+...

-lines with -99.00 are filters that are not covered by the KN model (usually due to redshift effect) and should not be considered
+Lines with -99.00 are filters that are not covered by the KN model (usually due to redshift effect) and should not be considered

+Spectral models are taken from folder gw170817fromXSdata (note they are in erg/s/A not erg/s/Hz !)

+Transmission files (in microns!) are from folder trasm

 # kilonovatools
 tools useful for conversions from spectra to photometry, luminosity to fluxes and viceversa